DaviDemarqui/DaviDemarqui/README.md

 As a web developer, I enjoy make what i love and use what im learning to make things to change the world.
 That's why I like to make things that make a difference.

-- 👨🏻‍💻 I’m currently working on something cool;
+- 👨🏻‍💻 I’m currently working on something very cool;
-- 🚀 I’m currently learning Java and Angular;
+- 🚀 I’m currently learning Java, spring and Angular;
 - 📫 How to reach me: davidemarqui@icloud.com;